Article

 A rising number of foreign residents are heading to Indonesia, drawn by its unique blend of vibrant culture, warm weather, beautiful beaches, and stunning landscapes.
 The growth of remote work opportunities also allows expats and digital nomads to enjoy a relaxed lifestyle in Indonesia, all while staying connected to their global tasks.

-The beauty of places like Sumatra and Java, the nightlife of cities like Jakarta and Surabaya, and the strategic proximity of the country to the markets of China, Australia, and Singapore attract many expats interested in setting up businesses or working on the islands.
+The beauty of places like Sumatra and Java, the nightlife of cities like Jakarta and Surabaya, and the country’s strategic proximity to the markets of China, Australia, and Singapore attract many expats interested in setting up businesses or working on the islands.

 However, moving to Indonesia requires careful planning and preparation.
-This guide will outline the crucial steps for a successful move to Indonesia.
+This guide will outline the crucial steps for a successful move.

 Step 1: Prepare your documents

-Before you can move to Indonesia, you must ensure you're eligible to stay in the country and organize the necessary documents.
-Here's what to consider.
+Before moving to Indonesia, you must ensure you’re eligible to stay in the country and organize the necessary documents.
+Here’s what to consider:

 Visa types in Indonesia